itinerantfoodie/itinerantfoodie.github.io/_post/2018-10-14-myanmar-trip-report.md

   - Burma
 ---

 I covered Myanmar in multiple trips.
+I've had this drafted for more than a year now but thought it would be a good time to post this hidden gem of a country.

 ## Yangon ရန်ကုန်